THE DELAD INITIATIVE

 - to raise awareness for the DELAD enterprise

-- to bring interested researchers together to promote the initaitive
+- to bring interested researchers together to promote the initiative and to organise workshops

 - to start an inventory of relevant data

-- to stimulate and facilitate the bilateral exchange of data
+- to stimulate and facilitate the exchange of data

 The archive will consist of a digital archive of sound files and video files representing samples of disordered speech, in a variety of languages.
 These sound and video files will be accompanied by high-fidelity transcripts, and acoustic analysis files together with imaging files (such as ultrasound imaging), as appropriate.
 At all times, the importance of developing ethical guidelines and appropriate permissions in the collection of data will be stressed.

-The archive will be made available to researchers, as well as speech-language pathology educators and students.
 For researchers, the attraction of such data repositories is the ability to refine analysis methods and formulate and test hypotheses about disordered speech without having to ‘reinvent the wheel’ in terms of primary data collection.
 For educators and students, an archive of high quality speech data allows them to learn and practise analysis of disordered speech and the application of diagnostic tools on a variety of cases.
 The ultimate goal of this research is the improvement of evidence-based therapy for developmental and acquired speech disorders, as well as the improvement of research opportunities.